How to Keep Your Dog Cool

 4. Always Provide Shade

 Whether you’re going on a walk or just playing with your dog in the backyard, make sure every few minutes you take the dog under a tree to let it cool off.
-An insulated dog kennel is also a great place for a dog to stay hidden from the sun and kept cool when custom features such as AC are added to it.
+An insulated dog kennel is also a great place for a dog to stay hidden from the sun and keep cool when custom features such as AC are added to it.

 5. Provide Your Pup with Some Frozen Treats